Everybody Wants Some!! (film): Release

 On July 27, 2015, Paramount Pictures set the film for an April 15, 2016 release in the United States.
 In February 2016, the film was moved up to April 1, in a limited release.
 It was then moved to March 30.

 The film's debut screening took place at South By Southwest on March 11, 2016.
-It received another one-time screening at Sam Houston State University, where Linklater himself had gone to college, on March 28, 2016, also featuring a student body Q&A with Linklater, Blake Jenner, Zoey Duetch, and Ryan Guzman.
+It received another one-time screening at Sam Houston State University, where Linklater himself had gone to college, on March 28, 2016, also featuring a student body Q&A with Linklater, Blake Jenner, Zoey Deutch, and Ryan Guzman.
 It received its first limited release across 19 locations in New York City, Austin, Houston, and Los Angeles on March 30.
 On April 22, 2016, Everyone Wants Some!! received its widest release at 454 theaters, peaking at #13 at the box office.
 By the end of its limited theatrical run, the movie had only brought in $4,644,472, far below its $10 million budget.

 Critical response

-On Rotten Tomatoes, 87% of critics gave the film positive reviews based on 244 reviews, with an average rating of 7.60/10.
+On Rotten Tomatoes, 87% of critics gave the film positive reviews based on 247 reviews, with an average rating of 7.60/10.
 The site's critical consensus reads, "Nostalgic in the best sense, Everybody Wants Some!! finds Richard Linklater ambling through the past with a talented cast, a sweetly meandering story, and a killer classic rock soundtrack."
-On Metacritic, the film has a score of 83 out of 100 based on 50 reviews, indicating "universal acclaim".
+On Metacritic, the film has a score of 85 out of 100 based on 50 reviews, indicating "universal acclaim".
+The film grossed $5.4 million against a $10 million budget, making it a box-office bomb, but was critically acclaimed.

+Justin Chang of Variety wrote, "After the dramatic one-two punch of 'Before Midnight' and 'Boyhood,' a master of the modern hangout movie achieves his most sustained comic bliss-out in years."
+Chang added, "Linklater indulges his characters' antics with such wild, free-flowing affection that you might miss the thoughtful undertow of this delightful movie: Few filmmakers have so fully embraced the bittersweet joy of living in the moment — one that's all the more glorious because it fades so soon."
+Several critics commented on how the film humanizes the archetype of the male jock, or bro-type.
+In RogerEbert.com, Sheila O'Malley said, "Linklater approaches [his subjects] with affection, and even kindness—one of his distinguishing characteristics.
+'Everybody Wants Some!!' is a corrective to the tired, false 'dumb jock' stereotype."

+Emily St. James of Vox wrote how the film, along with Dazed and Confused, Boyhood, and the Before Sunrise trilogy, shows how "Linklater is our best living American filmmaker when it comes to the subject of time."
+She wrote that Linklater demonstrates that "what's important in life aren't the big, dramatic moments or even the major changes.
+What's important in life is what happens between those moments, when people connect and life is honestly lived."